kdl-org/kdl/README.md

 [implementations](#implementations).
 You can also check out the [FAQ](#faq) to answer all your burning questions!

+In addition to a spec for KDL itself, there are also standard specs for [a KDL Query Language](QUERY-SPEC.md) based on CSS selectors, and [a KDL Schema Language](SCHEMA-SPEC.md) loosely based on JSON Schema.

 The language is based on [SDLang](https://sdlang.org), with a number of modifications and clarifications on its syntax and behavior.